samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 > **Note:** By adding `-g` in the command above, you make NPM install the Angular CLI tool globally.
 That is, after issuing this command, you will have the `ng` command in all new sessions of your terminal.

-## Building the Golang API
+## Building Backend APIs with Golang

-Now we are going to build our Golang API.
-We will be using the web server framework 'Gin' for this.
-Gin is, like many other go frameworks, an open source project which simplifies creating API endpoints.
-Keep in mind, that nothing we will be building in this article is impossible to do with the standard library of go.
-The only reason we are using gin, is because it simplifies and standardises our process a little, making life easier.
-We like life, when life is easy.
+In this section, you will learn how to build backend APIs with Golang.
+To facilitate your life, you will use [Gin](https://github.com/gin-gonic/gin), an HTTP web framework written in Golang.
+Gin is, like many other frameworks, an open-source project that simplifies creating API endpoints.

+What is good to keep in mind is that nothing that you will build in this article is impossible to do with the standard library of Golang.
+The only reason why you are using Gin is because it simplifies and standardizes the process a little, making your life easier.

-### Creating our In-Memory ToDo List
+### Creating an In-Memory To-Do List with Golang

-Before we start writing our web server, we will start writing our component for handling a Todo list.
-Our implementation will be a static object, which will store all todo items in-memory and perform CRUD operations on these todo items.
-Essentially, we are mocking a very simple database.
-Typically, this is not a bad way to start out development; Implementing a mock version of your database, before implementing your actual database.
-Not only does it makes testing easier (and something that you can do from the beginning of your project), but it also helps implying an interface for our store (or database).
+Before you start developing your web server, you will start writing the component that will handle the to-do list.
+To keep things simple, the implementation of this component will consist of a static object that will store all to-do items in-memory.
+Essentially, this component will work a very simple database (one that does not persist data to disk though).

+Typically, this is not a bad way to start out the development process.
+Implementing a mock version of your database (before implementing your actual database) not only makes testing easier (and something that you can do from the beginning of your project) but it also helps implying an interface for your store (or database).

-So let's get started with our project.
-Golang by default will look for pacakges in the GO_PATH environment variable, which is places in the user directory of the system (i.e on unix systems ~/go & on windows %USERPROFILE%/go).
-Packages are then stored in ~/go/src/, and therefore, placing our projects here, will make our lives a lot easier (remember, we like this).
-I have placed mine in the directory ~/go/src/github.com/Pungyeon/golang-auth0-example and will refer to this directory as root (or './') from here on.
+Enough said, it's time to get started with your backend API.
+Golang, by default, will look for packages in the `GO_PATH` environment variable.
+This variable usually refers to a place in the user directory (i.e., on Unix-like systems, this would be `~/go`, and on Windows, this would be `%USERPROFILE%/go`).

+Packages are then stored in `$GO_PATH/src/` and, therefore, placing your projects there will make your live a lot easier.
+For this tutorial, you can place your Golang project in the `~/go/src/github.com/<YOUR_GITHUB_USER>/golang-angular` (you might have to create some of these directories).
+For the rest of the article, this directory will be referred to as the project root or simply `./`.

+> **Note:** You will have to replace `<YOUR_GITHUB_USER>` with your own GitHub username.
+That is, you do have a GitHub account, right?

-In our root directory, create a new folder named 'todo' and in this folder place a new file called todo.go.
-In this file, we will write the following content:
+So, in your project root (`./`), create a new directory called `todo`.
+Then, inside this directory, create a new file called `todo.go` with the following code:

-#### ./todo/todo.go
 ```go
 package todo